ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

 (1) Build an OLAP cube for month, city, and product category dimensions to calculate the total amount.

-(2) Roll up the results on month and city.
+(2) Roll up the results on month (to year) and product category (to parent category) dimension.

 **6.Drill-down Operation(1 point)**

-(1) Build an OLAP cube for year, promotion name, and product category dimensions to calculate the total amount.
+(1) Build an OLAP cube for country, promotion name, and product category dimensions to calculate the total amount.

-(2) Drill down the results on year and product category.
+(2) Drill down the results on country (to city) and product category (to sub-category) dimension.

 **7.Slice Operation (1 point)**

-(1) Build an OLAP cube for salesrep, quarter, and product category dimensions to calculate the total amount.
+(1) Build an OLAP cube for salesrep's department, quarter, and product category dimensions to calculate the total dollars sold.

 (2) Slicing the data cube on the first quarter in 2006.

 **8.Dice Operation (1 point)**

-(1) Build an OLAP cube for promotion name, city, and month dimensions to calculate the total amount.
+(1) Build an OLAP cube for promotion name, city, and month dimensions to calculate the total dollars sold.

 (2) Dicing the data cube in two dimensions: city (Madison and Indianapolis) and month (January and Novemeber).